jeka-dev/jeka/docs/reference-guide/execution-engine-properties.md

 * Global : Defined in _[User Home]/.jeka/global.properties_ file.
 Used typically to define urls, local paths and credentials.

-Properties inherit from project properties defined in project parent folders if exists.
+_Properties_ inherit from project _properties_ defined in project parent folders (if exists).

 Here, project2 will inherit properties defined in _project1/jeka/project.properties_ :
 ```
 project1
    + jeka